-- Unfortunately, MHL is slowly dying, very few manufacture supports it now
+- Unfortunately, MHL is slowly dying, very few manufactures support it now

 Wrapping Up: iPhone/Android Cast Screen to TV Without Chromecast

 Overall, there are many ways to mirror your smartphone screen to a big TV.
-In most case, streaming devices is best choice, especially Chromecast.
-Smart TV is also a good option, if you are looking for something permanent.
-And finally, if you are looking for cheaper solution, go with MHL kit, though before buying, make sure it’s compatible with your device
+In most case, streaming devices is the best choice, especially Chromecast.
+Smart TV is also a good option if you are looking for something permanent.
+And finally, if you are looking for a cheaper solution, go with MHL kit, though before buying, make sure it’s compatible with your device

 So, this was our take on how to mirror your smartphone screen to TV, what did you guys think?
 Do you have any better method that we miss?
 Let us know in the comments below.